BHoM/Unreal_Toolkit/Unreal_Plugin/UnrealToolkitProject/ReadMe.txt

-Open project (.uproject file), plugin should build when project opns.
-Then copy Eel folder in Plugins to Engine Plugins folder.
+Open project (.uproject file), plugin should build when project opens.
+Then copy BHoM folder in Plugins to Engine Plugins folder (for use as an Engine Plugin) or to the Plugins foleder in your Unreal project (for use as a project plugin, recommended)